SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-activity.md

    - **Title** - Name you would like to give to the Activity.
    - **Type** - Type of activity you want to create (e.g. Email, Call, Meeting, etc.)
    - **Start/End** - Choose when the Job starts and when it will end.
+4. Once you complete all the fields click on the check mark icon.

 <figure>